limey-bean/Anacapa/README.md

 ### Preparing the anacapa_config.sh file

 Before running the __Anacapa__ toolkit you need to double check the anacapa_config.sh file and update the appropriate paths.
-For local mode set CUTADAPT ="cutadapt",and  MUSCLE="muscle"; replace all other values to "".
+For running local mode on a personal machine or virutual box set CUTADAPT ="cutadapt",and  MUSCLE="muscle"; replace all other values to "".
 Double check that all dependencies work in the terminal.
 This is the key for success.

 ### Running _anacapa_QC_dada2.sh_